yousefja/nori/journal.md

 -------------

 keep moving forward, but don't completely forget skipped items.

 clean up 08 notebook, finish raster feature engineering, ask chatgpt the best way to resolve all the open branches (given I skipped but planned to come back to branch TODO's)move on to the step below, push all changes to github, call it a nizight

-!!!!!
-AFTER GEO-FEATURES DONE, MERGE BRANCH WITH MAIN, THEN CONTINUE WITH BRANCHES data-ingestion and data-preprocessing to work in other data sources and extract data accordingly so that the next set of features can be engineered in branch feature-engineering